 Just as behavior in a Roman forum would have been kept in check by social standards and peer pressure, early online forums relied on oversight from individual users with special privileges volunteering to maintain safety and civility.

-What, though, does it mean to be always-on for online speech?
-These systems don’t just need to oversee speech; they also need to adapt and learn in order to keep pace with the way which language (especially on the internet) is adapted and evolved.
-‘Forum’, after all, is not the only word that has had its meaning changed by the digital age: one of the remarkable things about the internet is the speed at which it generates both new words and new meanings for old words.
+What does it mean to always be on for online speech?
+These systems don’t just need to oversee speech; they also need to adapt and learn to keep pace with the way language (especially on the internet) is adapted and evolved.
+‘Forum,’ after all, is not the only word that has had its meaning changed by the digital age: one of the remarkable things about the internet is the speed at which it generates new words and new meanings for old words.

-The crux of this problem lies in the fact that, while automated digital systems tend toward categorizing the world into neat boxes, such as ‘acceptable’ and ‘unacceptable’ speech, language itself is fundamentally ambiguous.
+The crux of this problem lies in that, while automated digital systems tend to categorize the world into neat boxes, such as ‘acceptable’ and ‘unacceptable’ speech, language is fundamentally ambiguous.

-The dictionary definition of the word ‘dead’, for instance, would make it a fairly unambiguously negative piece of speech.
-Posted as a reply under a joke, however, it (or a skull emoji) would actually signify an exaggerated way of saying that the user found it hilarious.
-This kind of ambiguity is rife, too, in online gaming, where ‘gg’, meaning ‘good game’, is used as a virtual handshake with one’s opponent.
-After a particularly one-sided match, however, saying ‘gg’ might actually be deeply antagonistic behavior.
+For instance, the dictionary definition of the word ‘dead’ would make it a fairly unambiguously negative piece of speech.
+Posted as a reply under a joke, it (or a skull emoji) would actually signify an exaggerated way of saying that the user found it hilarious.
+This kind of ambiguity is rife, too, in online gaming, where ‘gg,’ meaning ‘good game,’ is used as a virtual handshake with one’s opponent.
+After a particularly one-sided match, saying ‘gg’ might be deeply antagonistic behavior.

 The next frontier